Multicell experiments for marginal treatment effect estimation of digital ads: Introduction

-The multi-cell experimental design we propose solves this underidentification problem and enables the researcher to obtain a credible approximation of the MTE function.
-Our design first randomly allocates units across $C$ cells, and then units are once again randomly split into test and control groups within each cell.
-Consistent with typical limitations around treatment assignment in practice, each cell features an experiment with one-sided noncompliance.
-We show how this multi-cell design resolves the estimation problem by generating a sufficient number of moments to approximate the MTE function using a polynomial of degree $C$.
+Specifically, our design first randomly allocates units across $C$ cells, and then units are once again randomly split into test and control groups within each cell.
+Consistent with typical limitations---especially those in online advertising---around treatment assignment in practice, each cell features an experiment with one-sided noncompliance.
+The advertiser, or the ad platform acting on their behalf, sets exposure rates across cells to generate the necessary variation.
+We show how this multi-cell design yields a sufficient number of moments to approximate the MTE function using a polynomial of degree $C$.

 We apply our method to data generating processes (DGPs) calibrated to an advertising experiment at Facebook.\footnote{We could apply our method to data from a multi-cell experiment if we had access to such data.} We consider cubic polynomials for the MTE function and show that our method can perform well in approximating it.